pchtrakt/pchtrakt/README.md

 PchTrakt
 =====

-*PchTrakt is currently an alpha release.
+*PchTrakt is currently in beta release.
 There may be severe bugs in it and at any given time it may not work at all.*

 PchTrakt is a software you can install on your popcorn-hour or a linux server.
 It scrobbles what you are playing on your popcorn-hour to [trakt.tv][trakt].

 Features:

 * Tv shows scrobbling
+* Multi-episode scrobbling
+* Movies scrobbling

 PchTrakt makes use of the following projects: